tomtamtam/nix_flutter/README.md

 # flutter_nix
-Is my nix-flake setup for flutter.
+Is my nix-flake project template for flutter.

 **NOTE:** this manages flutter, setting up android paths, and chromium as chrome executable NOT the android sdk, wich needs to be installed manually through android studio.